 CCAC Email

-Once you create your NetID account, you will have access to your CCAC email.
-The college will send all important emails to your academic email as long as you are a student.
+Once you create your NetID account and you have registered for classes, you will have access to your CCAC email.
+The college will send all important emails to your CCAC email as long as you are a student.
 This includes emails from the deans, registrar, financial aid, student life and engagement and ITS.

-It is important that you check your email regularly.
-You should not forward your academic to a personal email account.
-Instead, you can access your email through Outlook on the Web or download the Outlook app to your smartphone.
+You can access your CCAC email through Outlook on the Web or download the Outlook app to your smartphone.

-MyCCAC is the one-stop-shop to find everything you need in one place!
-MyCCAC is where you will find CCAC resources such as:
+MyCCAC Hub is the one-stop-shop to find everything you need in one place!
+The MyCCAC Hub is where you will find CCAC resources such as:

 • CCAC Self-Service